Accounting & Finance

 Increases customer loyalty

 Offering BNPL can also help you build loyalty with your customers.
-Those who take advantage of this payment option will likely be more satisfied with their purchase and more likely to do business with you again in the future.
+Those who take advantage of this payment option will likely be more satisfied with their purchase and more likely to do business with you again.

 Easy to set up